Sriramreddyp/CardFolio/README.md

 ## Analogy :

-A Universal Unique Indetified Id card for a user, which can be used as identity provider and various other uses like retailing,data saving,transactions,data exchange etc
+A Universal Unique Identified Id card for a user, which can be used as identity provider and various other uses like retailing,data saving,transactions,data exchange etc

 ## Stack Used :